 - Be slightly raised from the surrounding skin

-- Be light tan appearance, which may darken to brown or black
+- Be white or light tan in appearance, which may darken to brown or black

 - Have a waxy, pasted-on look

 - Not usually cause pain but may sometimes itch a little

 They occur most often on the chest, belly, back, neck, arms, face, or other areas that are exposed to sun.
 You might have only 1 or up to hundreds of these growths.
 People tend to develop more of these growths as they age.

 A healthcare provider can often diagnose seborrheic keratoses based on how they look.
 In some cases, a biopsy may be needed.

 If you have a skin growth that concerns you, it is always a good idea to see your healthcare provider.
 Your healthcare provider will ask you about your medical history and symptoms.
 Your healthcare provider will also give you a physical exam and closely examine the growth.

 It’s important for your healthcare provider to make sure any growths are not cancer or precancer.
 Some signs that may concern your healthcare provider are if the growth: